sgill08/sgill08.github.io/_pages/about.md

 # Overview
 I am a student in a computer science program that is intrested in coding languages like Java and Python.
 Who has worked on multiple projects (linked at the bottem).
 ## Education
--Java foundations and fundmental class.

--Database Foundations and design.

--Took Computer Science Principles and currently taking Computer Science A.
+-Multiple AP Classes including AP Computer Science Principles and AP Computer Science A

+-Multiple computer classes including Java Foundations and Java Fundamental and Database Foundations and Database Design programing SQL.

+-Expected graduation year, 2026

 -3.9 unweighted GPA

 ## Volunteer experience
 -Helped with open houses for my magnet program.

 -Marched in fourth of July parades.

 -Helped with holiday shops, book fairs and concession stands.

+-NHS Arts and Crafts fair
+  -Helped people pack up items and take them back to their cars.
 ## Achivements
 -Certified in Oracle SQL

 -Made honor roll 8 times

 -Member of national honor society

+-Presidental Award of Excellence, 2022

+-Matthew Daughaday Memorial Award for Exemplifying Respect, Advocacy, Kindness and Integrity, 2022.
 ## Extracurriculars
--Played baseball during 9th and 10th grade
+-Played baseball during 9th, 10th and 11th grade

 -Robotics club member 10th and 11th grade